OpenTreeOfLife/reference-taxonomy/doc/method/method.md

-There are often false polysemies within a source taxonomy - that is, a name appears on more than one node in the source taxonomy, when on inspection it is clear that this is a mistake in the source, and there is only one taxon in question.
-[Example: Aricidea rubra - explain.]
+There are often false polysemies within a source taxonomy - that is, a name appears on more than one node in the source taxonomy, when on inspection it is clear that this is a mistake in the source, and there is really only one taxon in question.
+Example: _Aricidea rubra_ occurs twice in WoRMS, but the two nodes are very close in the taxonomy and one of them appears to be a duplication.

-If the union taxonomy has an appropriate node with that name, then multiple source taxonomy nodes can match it.
+If the union taxonomy has an appropriate node with that name, then multiple source taxonomy nodes can match it, the collision will be allowed, and the polysemy will go away.
 However, if the union taxonomy has no such node, both source nodes will end up being copied into the union.
 This is an error in the method which needs to be fixed.

 [The above is a bit of a lie.
-In fact some amount of collision avoidance logic remains in the code (class `Matrix`).
-I don't really understand how it works any more.]
+In fact some amount of collision prevention logic remains in the code (class `Matrix`), so we do not always remove false polysemies in a source, even when there is a union node to map them to.
+I don't really understand how the code works or whether it's doing the right thing; need to review.]

 ## Merge